 Risk of electric shock, burn, or fire!
+Failure to comply with these electrical warnings may result in appliance damage, property damage, electrical shock, burns, or fire leading to serious personal injury or death.

-- It is the appliance owner's responsibility to ensure the electrical connection meets all applicable building codes.
-Failure to meet these code requirements can result in appliance damage, fire, electric shock or burns, serious personal injury, or death. - Before connecting your appliance to the power supply, verify the supply voltage and circuit rating match the appliance.
-Correct improper supply voltage or circuit size immediately. - Before connecting your appliance to the power supply, verify the power supply is correctly grounded.
+- It is the appliance owner's responsibility to ensure the electrical connection meets all applicable building codes. - Before connecting the appliance to the power supply, verify the supply voltage and circuit rating match the appliance.
+Correct improper supply voltage or circuit size immediately. - Before connecting the appliance to the power supply, verify the power supply is correctly grounded.
 If the power supply is not grounded, correct immediately.
-TRUE recommends hiring a qualified electrician to inspect your wall outlet and circuit to ensure they are properly grounded.

-- Powering off an electronic control or setting temperature controls to 0 (off position) does not remove power from all components.
-Unplug the appliance or turn off the power supply before installation or servicing. - The appliance should receive power from its own individual dedicated electrical circuit.
-This provides the best performance and prevents overloading the power supply. - The original equipment manufacturer (OEM) power cord has a grounding plug to minimize the possibility of electrical shock. - · Never remove the ground prong from the power cord!
+TRUE recommends hiring a qualified electrician to inspect the wall outlet and circuit to ensure they are properly grounded. - DO NOT clean appliance with a pressure washer or hose.
+DO NOT immerse power cord in water. - Always unplug the appliance or disconnect power before installation or servicing.
+Powering off an electronic control or setting temperature controls to 0 (off position) does not remove power from all components. - The appliance should receive power from its own individual dedicated electrical circuit to avoid overloading the power supply. - The original equipment manufacturer (OEM) power cord has a grounding plug to minimize the possibility of electrical shock. - Never remove the ground prong from the power cord!
 For personal safety, this appliance must be properly grounded. - Never use an extension cord!
 An extension cord is any component that adds length to the OEM power cord when connecting the cord to a power source. - Never use an adapter plug!
-An adapter plug alters the OEM plug configuration when connecting the plug to a power source

-- Immediately have a qualified technician replace damaged OEM power cords with OEM components. - Never unplug your appliance by pulling on the power cord.
-Always grip the plug and pull the plug straight out of the outlet - Take care to prevent rolling over or damaging the power cord when moving the appliance. - Never use the power cord to prevent appliance movement.
-Always use adequate means to keep the appliance in place without transmitting stress to the power cord. - Keep power cord away from heated surfaces. - DO NOT let power cord hang over edge of table or counter. - DO NOT excessively bend or place heavy articles on the power cord.
+An adapter plug alters the OEM plug configuration when connecting the plug to a power source. - · Never use a power cord that shows cracks or abrasion damage along its length or at either end. - · Immediately have a qualified technician replace damaged OEM power cords with OEM components. - Never unplug the appliance by pulling on the power cord!
+Always grip the plug and pull the plug straight out of the outlet. - Take care to prevent rolling over or damaging the power cord when moving the appliance. - Never use the power cord to prevent appliance movement!
+Always use adequate means to keep the appliance in place without transmitting stress to the power cord. - · Keep power cord away from heated surfaces. - DO NOT let power cord hang over edge of table or counter. - DO NOT excessively bend or place heavy articles on the power cord.

-NOTICE!